stig/www.brautaset.org/_posts/2016-03-16-modsec-and-puppet.md

 layout: post
 title: ModSecurity and Puppet Spelunking
 tags: [Operations]
+abstract: "In which I investigate how to configure SecAuditLogParts for ModSecurity with Puppet, and find I have to contribute a patch to make it possible."
 ---

 This week I have made my first (non-README) contribution to a puppet module.